Stop losing Yosemite Valley campgrounds to faster campers

 How it works

-Set your Yosemite target
+Set your Yosemite Valley campground target

 Camp-Now reacts when it opens

-If a matching Yosemite site reappears, Camp-Now moves immediately instead of waiting on you to refresh at the exact right second.
+If a matching Yosemite Valley site reappears, Camp-Now moves immediately instead of waiting on you to refresh at the exact right second.

 You get the text and finish checkout

-If the site is added to your recreation.gov cart, you get the alert and finish the reservation on recreation.gov before the timer runs out.
+If the site is added to your Recreation.gov cart, you get the alert and finish the reservation on Recreation.gov before the timer runs out.

 Setup takes a couple of minutes.
 After that, Camp-Now watches for you.